 In 2014 Kathryn performed in a concert at the Windsor Festival in a Classic FM Broadcast and in recital at the Chester and Lake District International Festivals.
 She also performed in concerts, in Cardiff, Manchester, Birmingham and the Royal Albert Hall celebrating the 70th Birthday of Conductor Karl Jenkins.
 Other performances included Mozart’s Requiem at the Royal Festival Hall and Royal Albert Hall and Mendelssohn’s Saint Paul with the Royal Liverpool Philharmonic Orchestra.
 In July 2014 Kathryn sang the names of the 96 Hillsborough victims at the world premier of Michael Nyman’s Symphony No. 11: Hillsborough Memorial with the Royal Liverpool Philharmonic Orchestra at Liverpool Cathedral which was also recorded and released on CD in November 2014.

 During 2015 Kathryn’s debut record ‘Love’s Old Sweet Song’ with pianist James Baillieu was released on the Champs Hill Label.
 Recent concerts have included several performances with the Royal Liverpool Philharmonic Orchestra including a Valentine’s Day Concert and Liverpool Philharmonic 175 Anniversary Concert broadcast on Classic FM.
-In June/July Kathryn performed the role of Dorabella in Mozart’s ‘Cosi Fan Tutte’ for Garsington Opera and she will perform in the role of Rosina in ‘The Barber of Seville’ for ENO September-November 2015.
+In June/July Kathryn performed the role of Dorabella in Mozart’s ‘Cosi Fan Tutte’ for Garsington Opera.